Help Center/ Log Tank Service/ User Guide/ Log Ingestion/ Using Kafka to Report Logs to LTS

 Long

-Log collection time (UTC time, in nanoseconds)
+Log collection time (UTC timestamp in nanoseconds).

 The interval between the log collection time and current time must be less than the log retention duration.
 Otherwise, reported logs will be cleared.
 For example, if the log retention duration is seven days, the log collection time must be within the last seven days.